 To ensure the highest quality, all photographs are printed in my own studio using only professional printers with archival-quality inks and papers.
-With care, these prints should last longer than most of us.
+With care, these prints should last a lifetime.

 The printing process is an art in itself and produces images far superior to standard photofinishers.
 Each individual printer has different characteristics that change dramatically over time.
 Each printer must be profiled on a regular basis to ensure that the prints are vibrant and true to the artist's intent.
 A special spectrometer is used to keep the printed colors exact.
 Without special attention to the printing process, photographs that look good on the screen will lack intensity and fine detail on paper.
 Many photos can look nice on a monitor, but I only sell artwork that looks fantastic on a print.